hftbattle/documentation/en/strategy/structure.md

 REGISTER_CONTEST_STRATEGY(UserStrategy, user_strategy)
 ```

-Further you have to implement this methods.
+Further you have to implement these methods.

 ### Python strategy structure {#python}

 Empty strategy looks the following.
-There are 3 fucntions you may implement and *init* function to get information from the configuration file.
+There are 3 functions you may implement and *init* function to get information from the configuration file.
 ```py
 # -*- coding: utf-8 -*-